johnbark855/My_Mysterious_Random_Password_Generator/README.md

 SITE CONTENTS

   <h1>HTML<h1>
-  tThis html page includes the password generator and page details
+  This html page includes the password generator and page details
   <h1>CSS<h1>
   The css page styles the various buttons and slider on the page
   <h1>Javascript<h1>
    This page adds functionality to the buttons on the page and provides the commands needed to make the buttons function as directed